 - Here you need to check portion of what should be capitalised and what should be expensed.

-- Also see have you accurately recorded depreciation for the year?
+- Also, see if have you accurately recorded depreciation for the year

-- Check if there are any sale of fixed asset, if yes,have you given right effect of the same in your books of accounts
+- Check if there is any sale of fixed assets, if yes, have you given the right effect of the same in your books of accounts

-- In case of intangible assets, check whether valuation of these assets as on date is correct or not
+- In the case of intangible assets, check whether the valuation of these assets as of date is correct or not

-- Miscellaneous accounts – Do you have any uncategorized or miscellaneous accounts.
-Check whether these need to be categorised onto a new account head or it can be merged with existing accounts head.
+- Miscellaneous accounts – Do you have any un-categorized or miscellaneous accounts?
+Check whether these need to be categorized onto a new account head or can be merged with the existing accounts head.